Revizor: Testing Black-box CPUs against Speculation Contracts: Related Work

 \section{Related Work}

-Several papers investigated automatic detection of speculative vulnerabilities.
-Nemati et al.~\cite{Nemati2020} showed a method for detecting Spectre V1 in ARM CPUs.
-Medusa~\cite{Moghimi2020a} is a fuzzer for detecting variants of MDS\@.
-SpeechMiner~\cite{Xiao2020} is a tool to analyse speculative vulnerabilities.
-All of them target specific attacks.
-In contrast, \sys{} uses a generic method of detection: It detects vulnerabilities without prior knowledge about them.
-Also, contracts allow us to specify known vulnerabilities, which enables the fuzzer to filter them out.
+\myparagraph{Black-box detection of microarchitectural leaks} Several tools test black-box CPUs to find speculative vulnerabilities: Medusa~\cite{Moghimi2020a} is a fuzzer for detecting variants of MDS\@.
+SpeechMiner~\cite{Xiao2020} is a tool to analyze speculative vulnerabilities.
+Both of them target specific attacks, while \sys{} detects vulnerabilities as violations of a contract.